Glossary of Building Terms

 Railing: The handrail and protective barrier for a stair or elevated patio or deck.

-Rain chains: Decorative devices used to replace downspouts.
+Rain chains: Decorative lengths of chain used to replace downspouts.

 Rain gutters: Channels at the lower edge of the roof used to catch rain runoff and direct it to the downspouts.